“Arghhhh! Conflict. Conflict is hard. Conflict will ALWAYS hard. Hunker down and get used to feeling awful!!!”

 How many dumb fights have you gotten into because of personal anxiety?

-Many conflicts have little to do with ‘reality’, but mostly our own insecurities.
-When you unlearn your conflict anxiety, that just… stops.
-Then, conflict makes you feel like you’re there to investigate the problem, like a detective looking for clues, or a researcher testing a hypothesis.
-Other people might still get triggered in your direction, but you don’t feel threatened anymore.
+Instead, conflict feels like I’m there to investigate, a detective looking for clues, a researcher testing a hypothesis.
+Other people might still get triggered in my direction, but I don’t feel emotionally threatened anymore.

 When conflict anxiety gets unlearned, conflicts become interesting, and even beautiful.
 They become fun, riveting ways to learn about others.
-They become exploration: both of you can quickly hone in on your differences, and learn a lot quickly.
+They become exploration: both of us can quickly hone in on your differences, and learn a lot quickly.
 Conflicts become a great way to make friends — fights become play.

 Surely there is a point after which it’s proven that these aren’t misunderstandings, and they really are willing to hurt you?
 Or at least deliberately intimidate you?
 Then do you get to be anxious without feeling like it’s your own fault?